Shares buy-sell agreement: simple transaction

 You may also need other documents.

 Whether you are the incoming shareholder, or one that will remain post-purchase, a shareholders' agreement should be used to set out how decisions will be made under the new ownership structure.
+Net Lawman offers a number of agreements between shareholders in a UK company that complement this document,

 You may need minutes and notices to approve changes the company makes soon after purchase.